 The country is filled with ancient Buddhist monasteries, palaces and dzongs and taking a cultural tour will allow you to discover some of the cultural gems of this ancient kingdom.
 Take an overland cultural tour and visit the three important cities in Bhutan – Paro, Thimphu and Punakha.
 Explore the Punakha Dzong and hike to the magnificent Cliffside Taktshang Monastery(Tiger’s Nest).
 Visit the local market in Thimphu and shop for souvenirs at the local handicraft bazaar.
 For a more wholesome Bhutanese experience, you can stay with a local family at a local farm.
 Many local families in Bhutan offer homestays for tourists.

-Nepal The most visited places in Nepal are Kathmandu, Pokhara, Chitwan, Lumbini, the Everest region and the Annapurna Region.
-While the last two regions are the ultimate destinations ...
+The most visited places in Nepal are Kathmandu, Pokhara, Chitwan, Lumbini, the Everest region and the Annapurna Region.
+While the last tw...

 Please enter your registered email address to reset your password.